neilspurgeon/neilspurgeon.github.io/_projects/04 ingear.md

 card_image: assets/projects/ingear/ingear-card.jpg
 tags: ["Website Design"]
 credits: ["Designed with Kyle Chuises"]
-overview: "After witnessing a massive flood in China that trapped many people in their cars and claimed 79 lives, Ingear set out to help mitigate future disasters by creating high quality auto safety tools."
 description: "<p>Ingear specializes in high end auto safety devices.
 While there are many other companies that produce similar tools, none match the level of precision, quality, and design that Ingear provides.
 After testing their product on Amazon, Ingear was ready to invest in a full ecommerce website that matched the quality of their products.</p>"
 ---